BeauPrime/BeauRoutine/README.md

 ### Update Phase

 By default, BeauRoutines update during Unity's LateUpdate phase.
-This default can be changed, however, and BeauRoutines can be set to execute at one of four times: ``LateUpdate``, ``Update``, ``FixedUpdate``, and ``Manual``.
+This default can be changed, however, and BeauRoutines can be set to execute at one of six times: ``LateUpdate``, ``Update``, ``FixedUpdate``, ``ThinkUpdate``, ``CustomUpdate``, and ``Manual``.
 Manual updates, as the name implies, are called manually and have several rules and restrictions, which are documented [here](#manual-updates).

-``FixedUpdate`` routines work off of a consistent delta time.
+FixedUpdate routines work off of a consistent delta time.

+ThinkUpdate and CustomUpdate routines execute at custom intervals, after the Update phase.
+This evaluates as an Update, followed by a possible ThinkUpdate, followed by a possible CustomUpdate.
+The intervals at which they are executed can be changed by setting the ``Routine.Settings.ThinkUpdateInterval`` and ``Routine.Settings.CustomUpdateInterval`` properties.
+By default, these are set to 1/10th of a second for ThinkUpdate and 1/8th of a second for CustomUpdate.

+**Note:** ThinkUpdate and CustomUpdate will only execute at most once per frame.
+A very small interval will not cause the phase to execute multiple times to compensate for a larger delta time, as might happen for a FixedUpdate.

 ```csharp
 // By default, BeauRoutine starts routines in the LateUpdate phase.